Kingxukai/linux/Documentation/crypto/devel-algos.rst

 Specifics Of Asynchronous HASH Transformation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some of the drivers will want to use the Generic ScatterWalk in case the
+Some of the woke drivers will want to use the woke Generic ScatterWalk in case the
-implementation needs to be fed separate chunks of the scatterlist which
+implementation needs to be fed separate chunks of the woke scatterlist which
-contains the input data.
+contains the woke input data.